 Putting your community first means making them feel confident and secure at your facility.
 Your members depend on you to support them by creating a safe environment.
-By prioritizing your facility’s security, you give your members the peace of mind they need for a worry-free experience.
+By prioritizing your facility safety, you give your members the peace of mind they need for a worry-free experience.

 Establishing who has access to your facility is the first step to improving your security.
 By limiting access to your verified members, you can stay aware of who’s visiting your facility at all times.